 Have you ever scrolled through social media, and it seems like almost all the ads are convincing and relate to you personally?

-While a good bit of why you see those ads is a great marketing strategy, the reason why these advertisements are so intriguing in the first place is that the photographer for the ad understood the target audience.
+While a good bit of why you see those ads is a great marketing strategy, these advertisements are so intriguing in the first place because the photographer for the ad understood the target audience.

-Regardless of where you ultimately place the ad, it’s essential to understand the purpose of the ad.
+Regardless of where you ultimately place the ad, it’s essential to understand its purpose.
 And who it is “serving.”

 If you’re shooting an advertisement targeted toward the youth, for example, you wouldn’t want to shoot photography of family living and gardening.